westNeighbor/Blender_Text_Writing/README.md

 # Blender_Text_Writing
-Blender Addon for Simple text writing simulator with Geometry Nodes
+Blender Addon for Simple text writing simulator with Geometry Nodes You can get it from Gumroad page: [Blender Text Writing Addon](https://mhstar.gumroad.com/l/buphq)

 # installation
 > Edit -> Preference -> Addon (select on the left side bar) -> Install (on the top)